-The shift to online banking led banks to close 1,700 branches in the 12 months ending June 2017.
+The shift to online banking led banks to close nearly 9,000 branches in this decade.
 That is the biggest decline on record and a sign that consumers don’t care as much about physical bank branches as they used to.
 And that trend isn’t expected to stop.

 However, the number of physical branches still has a long way to fall before it reaches a leveling-off point.
 As this happens, we will also see a larger percentage of banking transactions take place on computers and phones.
 As “digital natives” become the majority of the population, this trend will likely accelerate more in the coming decade.

 Networks such as Zelle offer near-instant funds transfers to accounts at participating banks.
 But same-day electronic funds transfers are still relatively difficult and sometimes expensive undertaking here in the United States.
 Beyond bank wires and a few peer-to-peer payment apps, we don’t have a reliable same-day electronic payment method.

 That’s about to change, big time.
 Thanks to NACHA, the organization that governs the automated clearing house (ACH) system that carries the majority of electronic transfers, the foundations for same-day ACH have already been laid.